-Social Security recipients saw a 1.6% bump in their benefit payments this year on account of inflation.
-But it has done little to help counteract the erosion of Social Security benefits’ purchasing power, according to an analysis by the Senior Citizens League.
+Social Security recipients saw a 5.9% bump in their benefit payments this year on account of inflation.
+But it has done little to help counteract the erosion of Social Security benefits’ purchasing power.

-That’s an improvement of 3 percentage points from the prior annual study, which found that benefits had lost 33% of their buying power from 2000 to 2019.
+That’s 10 percentage points more than the prior annual study, which found that benefits had lost 30% of their buying power between 2000 and March 2021.

 COLAs versus costs